iterative/dvc.org/content/blog/2022-03-31-stale-models.md

 ## Running more training experiments with new data

-That means it's time to update our dataset with the latest data from production and that will include all of the data on bike sharing in 2012.
+That means it's time to update our dataset with the latest data from production and that will include all of the data on bike sharing in 2012 (because this is the newer data we have to train with).
 DVC will note the changes in the data and create a new version record for the updated data automatically.

 Next we'll run a new experiment in the project with the following command: